rust-lang/rfcs/text/3606-temporary-lifetimes-in-tail-expressions.md

 # Unresolved questions

-- How advanced should the edition migration be?
-  How uncommon is the situation where this change could existing code?
+- How uncommon are the situations where this change could affect existing code?
+- How advanced should the edition lint and migration be?
+- Can we make sure a lint catches the cases with unsafe code that could result in undefined behaviour?

 # Future possibilities